 - March: Experimental Comics: Paper with Morgan Krepky

 - April: Papermaking, Bookbinding, and Gelatin Prints with Cheryl Stokes

 - May: Experimental Comics: Sculpture with Morgan Krepky

 UVA will be showing work made by students from our weekly Teen Studio classes!
 Stay posted for exhibit dates coming soon!

 Take home a whole box of art!
 UVA will once again be offering our signature art kit lessons.
 Each kit will contain the materials and instructions for four complete art lessons, with accompanying instructional videos by our popular teachers!

 You can find the instructional videos for the Art Kits on UVA’s YouTube Channel.

 Use the button below to order an Art Kit.
 Kits can be picked up during our open hours.
 You can find the instructional videos at the link above.

 Due to ongoing and generous support from the Hallie E. Ford Fund for Arts in Education located at the Oregon Community Foundation, UVA is able to provide arts education experiences to Douglas County Schools free of charge.

-Douglas County 4th grade classrooms are invited to UVA for a Day of Art.
-Students spend their visit engaging in art experiences that they do not normally have access to in the classroom.
+Douglas County 4th grade classrooms are invited to UVA for a day full of art activities.
 A traditional field trip includes three different art experiences and a tour that tells the history of UVA’s building and a walk through current exhibits in the galleries.
 Please note that until further notice, our Field Trip programs are on hold.